-If the Preponderance of Evidence standard is met for a Prohibited Conduct violation, the allegation(s) brought against a Respondent will be "substantiated" and the investigation will proceed to the sanctioning phase.
+If the Preponderance of Evidence standard is met for a Prohibited Conduct violation, the allegation(s) brought against a Respondent will be "substantiated" and the Administrative Review will proceed to the sanctioning phase.

 If the standard is not met, the allegation(s) brought against a Respondent will be "unsubstantiated" and the case will be closed.
-The investigator may impose preventative measures when the finding is "unsubstantiated" for the purposes of:
+The Administrative Review Officer may impose preventative measures when the finding is "unsubstantiated" for the purposes of:

-- Protecting the health and safety of the parties involved; - Preventing the occurrence of Prohibited Conduct; - Preventing escalation of an incident, concern or behavior.
+• Protecting the health and safety of the parties involved;

+- Preventing the occurrence of Prohibited Conduct; - Preventing escalation of an incident, concern or behavior